SteffTek/renovate-executor/README.md

 RE_API_SECRET=renovate          # Secret for the other API endpoints.
 If set, the API will only accept requests with this secret
 ```

+### Webhook

+The webhook is used to trigger the renovate instance to run a job.
+The webhook is disabled by default.
+You can enable it by setting the `RE_WEBHOOK_ENABLED` environment variable to `true`.
+To trigger a job, create a new Webhook in GitHub or GitLab and point it to the API server.
+The URL should look like this: `http://localhost:4000/hook`.

 ### Header Validation

 The API automatically validates the headers of incoming requests.